-I found myself nearly at the end of my tether last year.
+I found myself nearly at the end of my tether a few years ago.
 Depression had taken a few days off, but it was back with a vengeance.

 My back seemed to have finally forgiven me and my knee still had an axe to grind, but that should not account for my frequent impersonation of a blubbering wreck.
 I had the unshakeable feeling that just one more disaster would break someone’s back, probably mine.